usc-isi-i2/table-linker/tld.md

 #### Implementation

 Join the ranking score file and the ground truth file based on column and row indices and add the following columns,
 - `evaluation_label`: The permissible values for the evaluation label are in range `{-1, 0, 1}`.
-The value `1` means the cell is present in the Ground Truth file and the highest ranked candidate is the same as the corresponding knowledge graph object in the Ground Truth File.
+The value `1` means the cell is present in the Ground Truth file and the candidate is same as  knowledge graph object in the Ground Truth File.

 The value `0` means the cell is not present in the Ground Truth File.
-The value `-1` means the cell is present in the Ground Truth File and the highest ranked candidate is different from the corresponding knowledge graph object in the Ground Truth File.
+The value `-1` means the cell is present in the Ground Truth File and the candidate is different from the corresponding knowledge graph object in the Ground Truth File.
 - `GT_kg_id`: identifier of the knowledge graph object in the ground truth
 - `GT_kg_label`: preferred label of the knowledge graph object in the ground truth.
 The labels for the candidates are added by the [get-exact-matches](#command_get-exact-matches) command and are stored in the column `kg_labels`.